hpiScala/2017/scala_02.md

 --

-- find
-  - returns the first element of a collection that matches a predicate function
+- find: returns the first element of a collection that matches a predicate function

 ```Scala